-Laser engraved pictures make for stunning, customized pieces of art in your space.
+Laser engraved photos make for stunning, customized pieces of art in your space.
 Photo laser engraving is the perfect way to awaken your photos and give them a totally new look and feel.

 So how do you laser engrave a photo?
-It’s simple – Choose a quality photo, modify it using editing software, convert it to a BMP file, and then send it to a laser engraving machine.
-The laser machine will then “print” the photo on the material resulting in a gorgeous engraving.
+It’s simple – Choose a quality photo, modify it using editing software, convert it to a BMP file, and then engrave it on your material of choice.

 For best results, make sure you have selected the best material as well as the best laser engraver for the job.
 Here is a buying guide for the best laser engraving machines.